metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

 - `app_role` (Attributes) AppRole authenticates with Vault using the App Role auth mechanism,with the role and secret stored in a Kubernetes Secret resource. (see [below for nested schema](#nestedatt--spec--vault--auth--app_role))
+- `client_certificate` (Attributes) ClientCertificate authenticates with Vault by presenting a clientcertificate during the request's TLS handshake.Works only when using HTTPS protocol. (see [below for nested schema](#nestedatt--spec--vault--auth--client_certificate))
 - `kubernetes` (Attributes) Kubernetes authenticates with Vault by passing the ServiceAccounttoken stored in the named Secret resource to the Vault server. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes))
 - `token_secret_ref` (Attributes) TokenSecretRef authenticates with Vault by presenting a token. (see [below for nested schema](#nestedatt--spec--vault--auth--token_secret_ref))